Anarch157a/BashUtilities/README.md

 # BashUtilities
-Some usefull functions to use on Bash that I picked up along the way
+Some usefull functions to use on Bash that I picked up along the way.

+more to come...